DashineePARMANUM/Qualite_de_l_air_en_Ontario_2015-2024/README.md

 Pair project for SED 1516 - Data visualization and analytics (French section of SED 1116)

 **Note :** This repository was created and maintained by me after the completion of the course project.
 It serves as a personal, independent organization of the work for sharing and portfolio purposes.

+## Skills
+- **Excel:** data cleaning and transformation, pivot tables, data structuring for analysis
+- **Power BI:** creation of interactive dashboards and drill-through functionality (basic data modeling concepts introduced in class; limited modeling applied in this project due to use of a single data source)
+- **Data analysis:** descriptive statistics, aggregation, and dataset preparation
+- **Data visualization:** communicating trends and results

 ## Files and Folders
 - **`livrable 1`:**